Nature Menu

 Return to February nature

 Otherwise, westerly winds off the Atlantic bring wet, changeable weather.
-But even then, brighter intervals between the rain fronts can seem warm and springlike, with the sun now packing a real punch compared to early January.
+But brighter intervals between the rain fronts can seem warm and springlike, with the sun now packing a real punch compared to early January.

-A good example of cold weather in February came in 2018, when a large high over Scandinavia produced "the beast from the east", a week of bitter winds from Siberia from 24 February to 2 March.
+In 2018 a large high over Scandinavia produced "the beast from the east", a week of bitter winds from Siberia from 24 February to 2 March.
 This produced minor snow showers on 26 February, 10 centimetres of snow in Kent, Surrey and Sussex (though only around 1cm in London) on 27 February, and 3 centimetres of snow in London overnight on 28 February.
 Daytime temperatures did not rise above minus 3 degrees on 28 February and 1 March, while night time temperatures reached as low as minus 11.7 degrees in Farnborough on 28 February and were widely down to minus nine in the countryside and minus six in towns and cities.

 Throughout this period there was heavy snow in the north of the country and Thursday 1 March saw significant falls in the south west too, but only "snow drizzle" in London.
 Friday 2 March saw a further 1cm of snow in London, with daytime highs of minus 2 degrees, but then there was a rapid thaw on Saturday 3 March as the high weakened and winds turned south westerly.

-Each of the following four winters also saw at least one period of 10-12 centimetres of snowfall in the south east, but not always in February (see January weather for a full history).
-Most similar to 2009 was February 2012, which saw up to 10 centimetres of snow fall in London overnight from the 4th to the 5th, with up to 16 centimetres in rural areas.
+In 2010, a relentlessly cold February, there was only a dusting of snow, continuing the theme of the winter which was the coldest in 31 years, with significant snow in the south east in December and January.
+Temperatures rarely rose about 5 or 6 degrees the whole month.
+February 2012 saw up to 10 centimetres of snow fall in London overnight from the 4th to the 5th, with up to 16 centimetres in rural areas.
 It was topped up with a further 2 centimetres on 9 February, before melting on the 12th.

 In 2013 - another very cold February - there were 3 centimetres of snow to the north, east and south east of London on 10 February, lasting on the ground about 48 hours.
 A Scandinavian high then set in from the 16th to the end of the month, bringing initially a few very welcome sunny days, but from the 20th onwards relentlessly cold and cloudy weather with temperatures of just 2 degrees by day and a windchill of minus 2 degrees in bitter easterly winds.
 (This was to continue, with one brief interval, into early April: see March weather for details.)